sardjv/murfin_method/README.md

 open vnc://0.0.0.0:5900
 ```

+The password is 'secret'.
 Run a feature spec with that window open and you should see the test running.

 ## Code Coverage